Hexagonal (CONCACAF): Replacement and future

 The Hexagonal was initially the top-seeded round in the CONCACAF qualifiers for the 2022 World Cup, but, following FIFA's decision on 25 June 2020 to postpone the September international window due to the COVID-19 pandemic (except UEFA), CONCACAF noted that "The challenges presented by postponements to the football calendar, and the incomplete FIFA rankings cycle in our confederation, means our current World Cup qualifying process has been compromised and will be changed."
 The confederation eventually announced on 27 July its new qualifying format for the World Cup, replacing the Hexagonal with an eight-team final round, dubbed the Octagonal.
+FIFA subsequently announced that a January–February window will be used for all confederations except UEFA.

-For the 2026 FIFA World Cup, Canada, the United States, and Mexico may automatically qualify as co-hosts and if so, they will not participate in qualifiers for the final tournament, which will be expanded to 48 teams.
-The number of places allocated to CONCACAF for the 2026 tournament has been increased from three and a half to six including the hosts (if all three qualify), meaning three non-hosting CONCACAF teams will earn their berths in the final tournament from the CONCACAF qualifiers, along with two intercontinental play-off berths (one for each confederation except UEFA and one additional berth as CONCACAF is the host confederation).
+For the 2026 FIFA World Cup, Canada, the United States, and Mexico automatically qualified as co-hosts, so they will not participate in qualifiers for the final tournament, which will be expanded to 48 teams.
+The number of places allocated to CONCACAF for the 2026 tournament has been increased from three and a half to six including the hosts, meaning three non-hosting CONCACAF teams will earn their berths in the final tournament from the CONCACAF qualifiers, along with two intercontinental play-off berths (one for each confederation except UEFA and one additional berth as CONCACAF is the host confederation).